FunRizZ/ihm_gauntlet/README.txt

 How to change the UI language :
 When you are in the Main Menu, go to Settings and choose in the language field the language you want.
-Quit and return in the Setting page for update the language in it.
 Languages available : French, English and Spanish

 Functionalities :